YongWookHa/BERT-on-Pytorch-Template/README.md

 ![](https://github.com/moemen95/Pytorch-Project-Template/raw/master/utils/assets/class_diagram.png)

 [moemen95's Pytorch-Project-Template](https://github.com/moemen95/Pytorch-Project-Template) has a specific structure represented above.
 It's proposing a baseline for any Pytorch project so that we can only focus on the model implementation.
-They provide some examples, so click the link and see what are there.
+It provides some examples as well.
+So click the [link](https://github.com/moemen95/Pytorch-Project-Template) and see what it is.

 ### BERT

-This repository is a **reconstruction result** of [dhlee347's Pytorchic BERT](https://github.com/dhlee347/pytorchic-bert) and [codertimo's BERT-pytorch](https://github.com/codertimo/BERT-pytorch) on **pytorch template**.
+This repository is a **reconstruction result** of [dhlee347's Pytorchic BERT](https://github.com/dhlee347/pytorchic-bert) and [codertimo's BERT-pytorch](https://github.com/codertimo/BERT-pytorch) on **Pytorch template**.
 The purpose of this is to learn how pytorch and bert work.
 So in this repository, `pretraining` and `validating` are only available.

-For understanding BERT, I recommend to read articles below.
+To understand BERT, I recommend to read articles below.

 > (English)
 > * [The Annotated Transformer](http://nlp.seas.harvard.edu/2018/04/03/attention.html)